PO Box 87

 Colorado State Line to Moab

-The ADT enters Utah on Kokopelli’s Trail, which starts at Loma, Colorado, and winds for 146 miles through desert sandstone and shale canyons to Moab, Utah.
+The American Discovery Trail enters Utah on Kokopelli’s Trail, which starts at Loma, Colorado, and winds for 146 miles through desert sandstone and shale canyons to Moab, Utah.
 The trail crosses open, uninhabited land and temperatures can exceed 110 degrees at times.
 The only potable water is from a well at the Westwater Ranger Station and there is no water for the next 97 miles.
 Travelers will need to arrange for water drops along the trail.
 The Colorado River is only accessible at a few points due to steep cliffs and the water is so muddy that filtering is very difficult.

 This is red rock country where many movies and TV commercials have been filmed.
 Arches National Park with more than 1,800 Entrada sandstone arches is a short side trip from Moab.
 Moab area “slickrock” sandstone formations attract mountain bikers from around the world.